cap-js/docs/java/security.md

 Choose an appropriate XSUAA service plan to fit the requirements.
 For instance, if your service should be exposed as technical reuse service, make use of plan `broker`.
 :::

+#### Proof-Of-Possession for IAS { #proof-of-possession}

+Proof-Of-Possession is a technique for additional security where a JWT token is **bound** to a particular OAuth client for which the token was issued.
+On BTP, Proof-Of-Possession is supported by IAS and can be used by a CAP Java application.

+Typically, a caller of a CAP application provides a JWT token issued by IAS to authenticate a request.
+With Proof-Of-Possession in place, a mutual TLS (mTLS) tunnel is established between the caller and your CAP application in addition to the JWT token.

+Clients calling your CAP application need to send the certificate provided by their `identity` service instance in addition to the IAS token.
+On Cloud Foundry, the CAP application needs to be exposed under an additional route utilizing the `.cert.<landscape>` domain.

+The Proof-Of-Possession also affects approuter calls to a CAP Java application.
+The approuter needs to be configured to forward the certificate to the CAP application.
+This can be achieved by setting `forwardAuthCertificates: true` on the destination pointing to your CAP backend (for more details see [the `environment destinations` section on npmjs.org](https://www.npmjs.com/package/@sap/approuter#environment-destinations)).

+When authenticating incoming requests with IAS, the Proof-Of-Possession is activated by default.
+This requires using at least version `3.5.1` of the [SAP BTP Spring Security Client](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) library.

+You can disable the Proof-Of-Possession enforcement in your CAP Java application by setting the property `sap.spring.security.identity.prooftoken` to `false` in the `application.yaml` file.

 ### Automatic Spring Boot Security Configuration { #spring-boot}

 Only if **both, the library dependencies and an XSUAA/IAS service binding are in place**, the CAP Java SDK activates a Spring security configuration, which enforces authentication for all endpoints **automatically**: